Faizan-Alam-1/URL-Shortener/README.md

-# URL Shortener using API Gateway, Lambda, and DynamoDB
+# URL Shortener using API Gateway, Lambda, and DynamoDBB

 ## Project Overview